wawo00/DOC_UPSDK_EN/source/Unity/unity04_1_api.md

 		/*
 		 * Hiding current top banner ad
-		 * No need to distinguish placements of ad
+		 * No need to distinguish units of ad
 		 * While next show is coming, you need to call showBannerAdAtTop() */ public static void hideBannerAdAtTop();

 		/*
 		 * Hiding current bottom banner ad
-		 * No need to distinguish placements of ad
+		 * No need to distinguish units of ad
 		 * While next show is coming, you need to call showBannerAdAtBottom()
 		 * Start to support from 2037
 		 */